headspace Mandurah is a free and confidential service that helps young people aged 12-25 with health and wellbeing.

 To carry out successful facilitation of workshops, presentations and engagement activities headspace Fremantle require the following protocols to be agreed upon and enacted prior to engagement.

 1. Clinical and OSH risk lies with the hosted organisation.
 Any matters relating to risk are referred to the onsite teacher/psychologist for follow up with the young person and their organisational protocols.

 2. Behaviour management is the sole responsibility of the onsite teachers or staff member within the class, while the presentation/workshop/program is being delivered.

 3. At least one organisation staff member must be present at all times.
 The staff member is to be visible at all times and be available for the entire facilitation process and proactive in addressing behaviour management concerns.

 4. All participants must have consented to photos/videos being posted on social media.
 If this is not the case please inform us PRIOR to the event.

 If you have any questions about these services please do not hesitate to contact us by emailing firstname.lastname@example.org or giving us a call on 9544 5900

 If we have come to your school, organisation or event, let us know how we went!

 We value input that will enable us to continually improve how we best respond to young people’s needs.
-If you have feedback, please fill out a short feedback form here.
+If you have feedback, please feel free to email us at email@example.com

 If you would like copies of our headspace resources to distribute to young people and their family and friends, please fill out our Resource Request Form here.